lucapette/lucapette.github.com/_posts/2011-03-18-improving-irb-history.markdown

 end
 {% endhighlight %}

-Let me confess I don’t like a lot the naming of some methods :) By the way, these methods make the following output possibile:
+I don’t like the naming much but I never do.
+Here are some examples of how to use the code:

 {% highlight ruby %}
 ruby-1.9.2-p0 > h